sodafoundation/documentation/content/community/how-to-contribute.md

 In the last step, your need to pull a compare request between your new branch and respective repo development branch.
 After finishing the pull request, the travis CI will be automatically set up for building test.

+## Still you need support?
+Please join [SODA Foundation Slack](https://sodafoundation.io/slack) and ping us in #general channel.
+We are happy to support you.

+Wish you good luck as an open source developer!
 The tutorial is done, enjoy your contributing work!